Langlade County Easement Deed Form

 Are these forms guaranteed to be recordable in Langlade County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Langlade County that you need to transfer you would only need to order our forms once for all of your properties in Langlade County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Langlade County you only need to order once.

 Easements are non-possessory interests in real property that allow one person to use another's real property for a specific purpose.
 Easements are commonly created for rights of use.
 The Wisconsin statutes mention only a few specific easements, such as a renewable energy resource easement and conservation easements.
 A renewable energy resource easement is one that limits the height or location, or both, of permissible development on the burdened land in terms of a structure or vegetation for the purpose of providing access to the benefitted land to wind or sunlight passing over the burdened land.
 This type of easement should be created in writing and is subject to the same conveyancing and recording requirements as other easements in this state.
 Renewable energy resource easements run with the land benefitted and burdened unless the document states otherwise (700.35).
 An easement deed should detail the scope and duration of the easement, and should also provide a legal description.